 This is a great opportunity for students to volunteer and help welcome the University’s new students at one of the largest orientation events organized by McGill.
 Student volunteers will assist on a variety of tasks, including group formation, orientation package and lunch distribution, University Fair setup, and the overall welcoming process.
 Volunteers will need to be flexible and ready to adapt to a variety of tasks that might arise.

 Engage McGill is the end-of- day event on Discover McGill day and is another excellent opportunity to develop your logistical and organizational skills and contribute to creating a successful orientation event.
 Volunteers assist in overseeing the delivery and distribution of food, set up and installation of various activities, and various other tasks.
 It’s a wonderful way to ensure that new students get the welcome they deserve.

 Connectors are upper-year commuter students who plan inclusive on- and off-campus events.
 They are also the OCX Coordinators.
 Connectors are fully aware of the challenges and barriers of being a commuter student.
 They were able to overcome those challenges and thrive at McGill.
 They are here to support off-campus and commuters throughout their time at McGill!

-Student Life Ambassador Program
+New Student Mentorship Program

 Join this important team of leaders and be a lifeline between McGill University and new students.
 As their first "personal" link to the university, this is your unique opportunity to help relieve the anxiety and confusion of being a first-year student, to build excitement for Orientation and the great times ahead.
-Student Life Ambassadors correspond with their assigned new student(s) periodically throughout the summer months helping them prepare for their transition to McGill's academic and social life.
+New Student Mentors correspond with their assigned new student(s) periodically throughout the summer months helping them prepare for their transition to McGill's academic and social life.